PoziWorld/PoziTone/README.md

 =======

-An extension for the Google Chrome, Yandex and Amigo browsers that adds a missing functionality to the audio players on the websites.
+An extension for the Google Chrome and other Chromium-based browsers that adds a missing functionality to the audio players on the websites.

 More details about PoziTone — see [README_en.md](README_en.md).